 During the interim period in which we will continue to hold strategic shareholdings, SuMi TRUST Bank established the voting rights guidelines for strategic shareholdingsPDF and disclosed the results of the exercise.

-Balance of strategic shareholdings
+Targets for the Reduction of strategic shareholdings

 B/S amount of investment securities held for purposes other than pure investment (Sumitomo Mitsui Trust Bank, Limited)